 - Roadside assistance coverage: Roadside assistance coverage can help you with a number of car-related problems if you get stuck on the road.
 This add-on can help you with towing or repairs if your car gets stuck.
 They can also help you if you get locked out of your car or if you need a spare tire.

-Alliance Customer Service
+Alliance United Customer Service

 Alliance receives mixed reviews for their customer service.
 They have a very high complaint ratio when compared to other insurance companies with similar offerings.
 Many customers complain about the fees associated with their policies.
 Although Alliance boasts low rates for their policies, they charge several broker’s fees on top of them.
 For example, they charge additional fees to process SR-22 certificates, which can essentially undo any other discounts you may have on your policy.
 They also charge several different types of payment processing fees, including fees for paying over the phone or online, as well as fees for setting up a monthly payment plan.
 This means the final policy cost might be much more expensive than the customer initially expected.

-Alliance and the broader Kemper network do allow you to pay your bills and file claims on their website.
+Alliance and the broader Kemper network allow you to pay your bills and file claims on their website.
 They offer service in both English and Spanish to cater to a broader range of potential customers.
-Customers can get discounts for insuring multiple cars on the same policy or for having a good driving record.
-Kemper has an AM Best rating of A-, which means that they are financially stable.
+Customers can get discounts for insuring multiple cars on the same policy or having a good driving record.
+Kemper has an AM Best rating of A-, which means they are financially stable.

 Benefits of Alliance United